kora-projects/kora-docs/mkdocs/blog/en/neuro-native-framework-kora-became.md

 That is what makes autonomous development practical.

-## This Does Not Make Kora Automatically Better at Every AI Task
+## This Does Not Make Kora Automatically Better at Every AI Task { #not-automatically-better }

 It is important not to turn the argument into another framework absolutism.